-Former Bachelor Contestant Hannah Godwin Responds To Kelly Ripa’s Diss Of The Show
+Former ‘Bachelor’ Contestant Hannah Godwin Responds To Kelly Ripa’s Diss Of The Show

 “She hasn’t been in that situation herself,” she said.

 Godwin appeared to be the frontrunner for the majority of Underwood’s season.
-However, in the end she would go home brokenhearted after Underwood broke up with her with the intention of pursuing Cassie Randolph.
+However, in the end, she went home brokenhearted after Underwood broke up with her with the intention of pursuing Cassie Randolph.
 Randolph had initially left the show prematurely after feeling pressure to be ready for an engagement upon the show’s conclusion.
 Luckily, she and Underwood were able to work through their differences and remain in a relationship now.

 Godwin wasn’t the only one to speak out against Ripa’s slam.
 Chris Harrison, the show’s longtime host, posted a very direct tweet in response.